 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision There are strong links with feeder Nursery schools.
 School staff identify students who may need extra support at transition.
-Year Two children visit the junior school next door regularly.
+Year Two children visit the junior school next door regularly and have additional visits at the end of the academic year.
 Nursery staff visit children at home/previous settings before they start at school.
-Transition events are available and accessible to all pupils across key stages/year groups and settings.
-'Buddy' or peer systems are in place for students who are particularly vulnerable at transition.Students identified as possibly struggling with transition have many additional visits in small groups.
-The SENCO attends EHCP reviews.
+'Buddy' or peer systems are in place for students who are particularly vulnerable at transition.
+Students identified as possibly struggling with transition have many additional visits in small groups.
+The SENDCO attends EHCP reviews.
 Students have a structured and gradual transition package from setting to setting.
 This ensures that they are very familiar with routines, key members of staff, running of the school day, environment, etc.